Somewhere beyond the sea

 Despite not being used for a lot of Disney karaoke events, Thomas Newman has composed a beautiful score loved by fans.
 The score of the film received a nomination for the 76th Academy Awards for Best Original Score losing against Lord of the Rings: The Return of the King.
 I can’t argue with that choice as it’s a film series I eventually will be covering (Yes, pun intended).

 The music we’ll look at is one of the few lyrical songs in the film; “Beyond the Sea” which is used in the ending credits.
-This song originally by Jack Lawrence, with music taken from the song “La Mer” by Charles Trenet.
-From there countless of musicians have covered the original song including Django Reinhardt, James Melton, The Sandpipers, and of course Bobby Darin, who became the best-known artist for this song as his version top numerous charts in the ’60s.
+This song was originally by Jack Lawrence, with music taken from the song “La Mer” by Charles Trenet.
+From there countless musicians have covered the original song including Django Reinhardt, James Melton, The Sandpipers, and of course Bobby Darin, who became the best-known artist for this song as his version top numerous charts in the ’60s.
 These include No. 6 on the Billboard Hot 100, No. 15 on the US R&B Chart, and No. 8 in the UK Singles Chart.

 Without further ado, here are our highlighted Disney covers for your listening entertainment.